The Quantum Esscher Transform: Quantum Esscher Transform

-Many entities in classical probability theory have meaningful generalizations in quantum theory.
+\textit{Problem statement} $-$ Many concepts in classical probability theory have meaningful generalizations in quantum theory.
 For example, sample spaces, probability distributions and random variables find their respective counterparts in Hilbert spaces, density operators and observables (the latter also include the former as special instances).
 The quantum counterpart of the relative entropy is the \textit{quantum relative entropy},